-First ride: Scott 2014 Full Suspension Lineup
+First ride: Scott 2014 Full Suspension Bikes Lineup

 Scott unveiled its 2014 mountain bike lineup this week at Deer Valley, Utah, and as notable for what was there were what wasn’t: 26-inch wheels.
 Aside from some entry-level hardtails and the gravity bikes, the bigger 27.5 and 29-inch wheels have steamrolled over the range and secured their stay.
+First ride: Scott 2014 Full Suspension Bikes Lineup gave the assembled media a lot of technical rationale for why the larger wheels work better, including charts and numbers and graphs and stuff, but the important thing to remember is that they just work, with no brain recalibration necessary.

 One reason Scott was so quick to adopt the wheels was at the request of its dominant XC racer Nino Schurter.
 At only 5-foot-8, he was struggling to get comfortable on a 29er, but still wanted the advantage of larger wheels.
 In 2012 he starting winning World Cup races aboard his Scott Scale and never looked back, racking up an Olympic Bronze, World Cup overall, a Swiss National Championship, and the World Championship.
 Clearly the wheelwork fine.
 Even in Europe where 29ers were being accepted more slowly, Scott looked at the sales numbers and knew the bigger wheels were here to stay.